nickbabcock/Farmhash.Sharp/docs/content/benchmarks.md

 better.

 The results show that Farmhash.Sharp is the fastest or is in the top three for every category except for hashing 100 bytes.
+Farmhash.Sharp clearly dominates for smaller input.
 Notable shotout has to be given to the xxHash function [implemented in Ravendb](https://github.com/ayende/ravendb/blob/d43acf65e4e55b8789f3ea0d900bd44366ca81e0/Raven.Sparrow/Sparrow/Hashing.cs), as it starts to outpace Farmhash.Sharp in large inputs.